 In fact, the development and healing process for a cold sore can be divided into eight stages, all of which have the potential for the virus to shed and spread to other people:

-- The first stage is the latent period.
+The first stage is the latent period.
 In this stage, the herpes virus is dormant in the body and you, if you’re infected with the virus, won’t notice any symptoms.
 During this stage, your body may still be shedding the HSV-1 or HSV-2 virus even without symptoms.

-- The second stage is the prodromal stage.
+The second stage is the prodromal stage.
 During this period, people often experience a tingling sensation on or around the lips and red skin in the affected area.
 This stage lasts for one to two days in most people.
 It's in this phase that you're most likely to stop a herpes outbreak in its tracks.
 But even then, you're still contagious.

-- The fifth stage is the open herpes lesion stage.
+The fifth stage is the open herpes lesion stage.
 During this period, the blister (or blisters, if you have multiple sores) will open into an exposed sore.
 Most cold sores remain open for one to two days, during which they are highly infectious.

-- The sixth stage is the crusting stage.
+The sixth stage is the crusting stage.
 At this point, the body’s immune system begins to actively heal the sore by developing a brown, immunoglobulin crust.
 It usually takes two to three days for the crust to develop into a scab.

-- The seventh stage is the healing stage.
+The seventh stage is the healing stage.
 At this point, a scab has fully enveloped the sore and new skin is developing underneath.
 The scab will typically remain for up to five days, during which the cold sore is still infectious.

-- The eighth and final stage is the post-scab stage.
+The eighth and final stage is the post-scab stage.
 At this point, the sore will have healed and the skin will be returning to normal.
 It’s still possible for some redness to linger in the affected area for two to three days.

 While cold sores usually develop on or around the lips, they can also develop inside the mouth — a form of herpes infection called herpetic stomatitis.

-Cold sores are contagious at all stages of the development and healing process, meaning you shouldn’t kiss anyone, share eating utensils, have oral sex or engage in any other oral contact throughout the entire process of a cold sore developing and healing.
+Cold sores are contagious during all stages of the development and healing process, meaning you shouldn’t kiss anyone, share eating utensils, have oral sex or engage in any other oral contact throughout the entire process of a cold sore developing and healing.
 Kissing and cold sores (and any other physical activity during or after the outbreak) is dangerous business.